emn178/chartjs-plugin-labels/README.md

   type: type,
   data: data,
   options: {
+    plugins: {
-    pieceLabel: {
+      labels: {
         // render 'label', 'value', 'percentage', 'image' or custom function, default is 'percentage'
         render: 'value',

         // precision for percentage, default is 0
         precision: 0,

         // identifies whether or not labels of value 0 are displayed, default is false
         showZero: true,

         // font size, default is defaultFontSize
         fontSize: 12,

         // font color, can be color array for each data or function for dynamic color, default is defaultFontColor
         fontColor: '#fff',

         // font style, default is defaultFontStyle
         fontStyle: 'normal',

         // font family, default is defaultFontFamily
         fontFamily: "'Helvetica Neue', 'Helvetica', 'Arial', sans-serif",

         // draw text shadows under labels, default is false
         textShadow: true,

         // text shadow intensity, default is 6
         shadowBlur: 10,

         // text shadow X offset, default is 3
         shadowOffsetX: -5,

         // text shadow Y offset, default is 3
         shadowOffsetY: 5,

         // text shadow color, default is 'rgba(0,0,0,0.3)'
         shadowColor: 'rgba(255,0,0,0.75)',

         // draw label in arc, default is false
         arc: true,

         // position to draw label, available value is 'default', 'border' and 'outside'
         // default is 'default'
         position: 'default',

-      // draw label even it's overlap, default is false
+        // draw label even it's overlap, default is true
         overlap: true,

         // show the real calculated percentages from the values and don't apply the additional logic to fit the percentages to 100 in total, default is false
         showActualPercentages: true,

         // set images when `render` is 'image'
         images: [
           {
             src: 'image.png',
             width: 16,
             height: 16
           }
         ],

         // add padding when position is `outside`
         // default is 2
         outsidePadding: 4,

         // add margin of text when position is `outside` or `border`
         // default is 2
         textMargin: 4
+      }
     }
   }
 });